 Why you should buy this: It’s a beautiful display in a lean frame, with an impressively sharp screen.

 Who it’s for: Media viewers who want that 4K HDR pop and detail.

 Why we picked the Dell Ultrasharp U2720Q:

-One of our favorite 4K displays for some time, the Dell Ultrasharp U2720Q might not be the largest screen out there, but at 27-inches and 4K resolution, it packs an enormous range of pixels inside a compact frame making for an exceptionally crisp picture.
+One of the best 4K monitors out there, the Dell Ultrasharp U2720Q might not have the largest screen, but at 27 inches and 4K resolution, it packs an enormous range of pixels inside a compact frame, making for an exceptionally crisp picture.

 When combined with great HDR support and a huge 1,300:1 contrast ratio, this monitor looks stunning no matter what you’re doing on it.
-Dell also offers a model in a 32-inch model, the U3220Q, though it’s a few hundred dollars more expensive.
+Dell also offers a 32-inch model (the U3220Q), though it’s a few hundred dollars more expensive.

-It’s not designed, though, with gaming in mind.
+The U2720Q is not designed with gaming in mind.
 It lacks a high refresh-rate, but the 60Hz is enough for gamers playing slower games who want the added detail of 4K.
 You won’t need the world’s most powerful graphics card to run it maxed out either.

-All of its strong features are available at a price that’s not out of this world, so you needn’t break the bank just to get yourself a great 4K screen.
+The strong features of theare available at a price that’s not out of this world, so you needn’t break the bank just to get yourself a great 4K screen.